-- 12. These principles have a direct application in litigation: "A party who objects to a discovery request as an infringement of the party's First Amendment rights is in essence asserting a First Amendment privilege."
+12. These principles have a direct application in litigation: "A party who objects to a discovery request as an infringement of the party's First Amendment rights is in essence asserting a First Amendment privilege."
 Perry, 591 F.3d at 1160 (emphasis in original).
 Applying the First Amendment privilege, the Perry court held that given the burden on the campaign group's speech,2 "the party seeking the discovery must show that the information sought is highly relevant to the claims or defenses in the litigation."
 Id. at 1161.
 The information must also have been "carefully tailored to avoid unnecessary interference with protected activities, and the information must be otherwise unavailable."
 Id.
 Ultimately, the Ninth Circuit granted a writ of mandamus requiring the district court to enter a protective order prohibiting disclosure of communications concerning the formulation of campaign strategy and messages by a group that successfully passed an amendment prohibiting gay marriage.
+Id.

-Id. - 13.
-In criminal litigation, the standard is no less demanding.
+13. In criminal litigation, the standard is no less demanding.
 Indeed, the First Amendment privilege provides a level of protection much greater than that provided by the Fourth Amendment, even where documents are seized from a third party that may not itself hold the First Amendment privilege.
 In re Grand Jury Proceeding, 842 F.2d 1229 (11th Cir.
 1988).

-2 The Club is also preparing a motion to quash, which it expects to file the week of October 21, 2013.
-Following Perry, that motion will more fully establish the factual basis for the burden that the subpoenas and the seizure of Club records have had on the Club's First Amendment rights.
+$^{^{2}}$ Citizens filed a motion to quash on October 25, 2013.
+Following Perry, that motion fully establishes the factual basis for the burden that the subpoenas and the seizure of Club records have had on Citizens's First Amendment rights.
 It is that showing which will ultimately require the application of the First Amendment privilege.

 II.
-There Is a Substantial Likelihood that the Search and Seizure of Club Information Has Been Overbroad
+There Is a Substantial Likelihood that the Search and Seizure of Movants' Information Have Been Overbroad